 How to get great lip filler results in the first place

 Whether you’re wanting to plump up your lips or are looking for someone to help you reverse the results of lip enhancement, it’s crucial to work with an experienced provider.
-We recommended a plastic surgeon or nurse injector working under MD supervision.
+We recommended a plastic surgeon or a nurse injector working under MD supervision.
 Choosing a qualified provider to begin with will dramatically reduce your risk of having suboptimal results.
+(See examples of real lip filler results in our before-and-after photo gallery!)